 With a donation to the Biodesign Institute, you are making an investment in hundreds of brilliant minds, sharing ideas and making discoveries together, all with the goal of solving some of life’s most vexing challenges:

 - Discovering the root cause of life-threatening maladies like cancer, diabetes, and autism.
-Our scientists are currently working to find cures, diagnostics, or more effective treatments for nearly 100 different diseases, from prevalent cancers, diabetes, and immune disorders to childhood orphan diseases.
+Our scientists are currently working to find cures, diagnostics, or more effective treatments for more than 100 different diseases, from prevalent cancers, diabetes, and immune disorders to childhood orphan diseases.

 - Achieving environmental sustainability by expanding options for improving the long-term health of our planet’s ecosystem.